 top of page

 My commitment to narrative journalism extends across mediums: I have worked in in long-form print journalism and book editing.
 As a staff writer for The Village Voice, AlterNet.org, and the Santa Fe Reporter, I went undercover with white supremacists in New Jersey; told the story of a young woman who murdered her sexually abusive father; examined controversial new forms of electroshock therapy; and explored the racial dynamics of California prison riots.
-In addition to these adventures, I've covered politics, immigration, housing, and education for a variety of publications as a freelancer.
+In addition to these adventures, I've covered politics, immigration, housing, and education for a variety of publications as a freelancer, and worked at a youth writing program helping teens write their own memoir-style stories.

 I hold a M.A. in American Studies from Columbia University and a B.A. in Print Journalism from Texas State University.
-I live in Brooklyn with my two energetic children and a Russian who is not a spy.
+I live in New York with my two energetic children and a Russian who is not a spy.

 Home: Welcome